-- 11.4.1.
-Parkettes are shown on Schedule A. The precise number, size, and location of Parkettes shall be determined at the time of development review and approval, based on the parkland provision requirements of Section 18 of the Clarington Official Plan. - 11.4.2.
-Parkettes are smaller scale parks, between 0.5 to 1.0 hectare in size, and are intended to provide passive open space areas, serve as focal points within sub-areas of each neighbourhood, and shall: - a.
-Be easily accessible for residents within a 400 metre radius (5 minute walking distance); - b.
-Be designed to have significant public exposure and access.
+- Be designed to have significant public exposure and access.
 Urban design options include surrounding the park with streets or fronting dwellings directly on to the parkette; - c.
-Reflect the needs of surrounding residents including places to sit and socialize, junior play areas for children, and a significant tree canopy for shade; and d.
-Be designed with 50 percent public frontage but may be less where other design alternatives achieve public view and access.
+Reflect the needs of surrounding residents including places to sit and socialize, junior play areas for children, and a significant tree canopy for shade; and - d.
+Be designed with 30 percent public frontage but may be less where other design alternatives achieve public view and access.
 Public frontage can be a public road, Hydro Corridor, or natural heritage features.

-11.5.
+11.4.
 Privately Owned Publicly-Accessible Spaces

-- 11.5.1.
-In addition to the publicly owned lands which form the Parks designation, development is encouraged to include privately owned publicly-accessible spaces that contribute to the sense of place in the community and the quality of the urban environment. - 11.5.2.
+- 11.4.1.
+In addition to the publicly owned lands which form the Parks designation, development is encouraged to include privately owned publicly-accessible spaces that contribute to the sense of place in the community and the quality of the urban environment. - 11.4.2.
 Privately owned publicly-accessible spaces can include public squares, plazas, courtyards, walkways and passages, atriums, arcades, and park-like spaces.
-They contribute to the urban environment by creating spaces for social interaction, adding to visual interest, improving mid-block permeability, and complementing adjacent land uses. - 11.5.3.
-Public access to privately owned publicly-accessible spaces will be secured through the development approval process. - 11.5.4.
+They contribute to the urban environment by creating spaces for social interaction, adding to visual interest, improving mid-block permeability, and complementing adjacent land uses. - 11.4.3.
+Public access to privately owned publicly-accessible spaces will be secured through the development approval process. - 11.4.4.
 Privately owned publicly-accessible spaces shall be provided in the High Density Residential designation and the Neighbourhood Centre designation to enhance the Neighbourhood Centre's role as a primary gateway.